peoplesoftninja/AWSStudy/README.md

 RDS is fully managed.

 When you create a Primary DB, you can create a Read Replica, which is asynchronous copy of primary DB
+## DynamoDB

+* This is charged on Read Write Capacity too, per second based on provision.
+So if you provision your DB to read 5/5 read/write units per second they will charge you for that much and you can read that much.
+There is optiont to scale up as your demand increases and your cost will increase too.
+* To understand the cost of this, I need to know the reads/writes per second for our current PRD system and its size limit.
+Need to ask our DBA

 ## Neptune
 * Full managed NoSQL Graph DB, different from DynamoDb as DynamoDb is Document Store/Key-value store.
 Neptune is similar to Neo4j and DynamoDB is similar to MongoDB